Kacper-Pietkun/Speech-to-face/README.md

 ## Used datasets
 In the project we used three different datasets:
 1. VoxCeleb1 - for human speech audio [6]
 2. VoxCeleb2 - for human speech audio [7]
 3. HQ-VoxCeleb - for normalized facial images [8]

 `HQ-VoxCeleb` dataset was used to train FaceDecoder model.
-For
+To train VoiceEncoder model we filtered `VoxCeleb1` and `VoxCeleb2` datasets to get audio files for the identities present in `HQ-VoxCeleb` (because `HQ-VoxCeleb` does not contain normalized face images for every identity present in `VoxCeleb1` or `VoxCeleb2` datasets)

 ## Results